Learn How To Declutter Books The Right Way

 Another feature from Basmo that is particularly helpful in keeping a clutter-free house is the reading list creation tool.
 You can simply search for books by title and add them to the virtual reading list.
 You can then arrange your bookshelf to match the titles of your reading list and keep the clutter under control.

 As obvious as it may be, it needs to be said.
 Buying new books while the decluttering process is ongoing is clearly a bad idea.
-You should refrain from purchasing any new titles for a while, until you’ve successfully decluttered your book collection.
+You should refrain from purchasing any new titles for a while until you’ve successfully decluttered your book collection.

 Now, the decluttering process has left you with a pile of books you no longer want to have in your house.
 You could throw them away, but that would be incredibly wasteful and disrespectful.
 Books need to be passed along, never thrown away.

-Ask your friends and family if they want them, donate them or even resell them if you think it’s worth it.
+Ask your friends and family if they want them, donate them, or even resell them if you think it’s worth it.
 Your trash may be somebody else’s treasure and since books are knowledge, it’s never a good idea to just throw them out.

-An important thing to remember throughout the whole decluttering process is to always think ahead.
+An important thing to remember throughout the whole decluttering books process is to always think ahead.
 Don’t allow yourself to stay hung up on the past and on the value of your possessions.

 It’s a lot better for you to let the way you organize your books symbolize that you live in the present and the future, not in the past.
 Unless you absolutely loved a book and really plan to read it again, it has no place on your bookshelf.
 That place is reserved for what you plan to read in the future.

-Use the MUSTIE method
+10. Use the MUSTIE Method

 If your book collection is particularly extensive, the suggestions we made above for decluttering bookshelves may turn out to be insufficient.
 If that is the case, there is a tried and tested method used by libraries for years now, called the MUSTIE method.
 MUSTIE is actually an acronym for: